Many people dream of a tropical vacation in the summer, but if you’re pregnant, you may be dreaming of an arctic getaway to escape the heat.

 Practice food safety.

-Hot food should be kept above 140°F and should be wrapped well and kept in an insulated container until serving
+Hot food should be kept above 140°F. It should be wrapped well and kept in an insulated container until serving.

 Follow safe grilling procedures.
 Safe grilling tips include marinating food in the refrigerator (never on the kitchen counter or outdoors), grilling immediately after partial cooking (on the stove, in the oven, or in the microwave), and cooking food thoroughly to a safe internal temperature.
 Undercooked meat can be home to harmful parasites like Toxoplasma gondii.

 Prevent cross-contamination when serving.
 Do not reuse a plate or utensils that touched raw meat, poultry, or seafood with your cooked or ready-to-eat food.
 This is particularly important to remember when serving cooked foods from the grill.

 - Choose your sunscreen wisely.
 Pick a broad-spectrum sunscreen that protects against both UVA and UVB rays with an SPF of 30 or higher.
 Consider a physical sunscreen that sits on top of the skin deflects the sun’s rays instead of absorbing them – look for active ingredients like titanium dioxide or zinc oxide.

 - Wear sun protection clothing.
 Look for ultraviolet protection factor (UPF) clothing next time you go shopping.
 Most UPF clothing provides similar protection to sunscreen, but you don’t have to reapply every two hours.
 It won’t cover your whole body though, so add a hat and sunglasses to shade your face, and make sure you put sunscreen on any exposed areas.